Mathematical Foundations of Complex Tonality: Complex Pythagorean Systems

-One observes that if we sharpen the notes $E$, $A$ and $B$ of the just diatonic scale \eqref{just diatonic scale} by applying the syntonic comma, then we obtain the Pythagorean heptatonic scale.
+One observes that if we sharpen the notes $E$, $A$ and $B$ of Ptolemy's intense diatonic scale \eqref{just diatonic scale} by applying the syntonic comma, then we obtain the Pythagorean heptatonic scale.
 In particular, we have

 Once we have selected a twelve-tone chromatic Pythagorean scale by taking a strip of twelve successive notes from the infinite sequence rising above and descending below $C$, we can for convenience re-write our chromatic scale in such a way that the black keys are represented by notes with sharps, and we have